Search

 Geography and weather

-Our tours mostly operate from late spring (April/May) to early Autumn (in Eastern Europe) when the weather is generally at its best.
-Temperatures will vary but will still be cool in April/May and again in October.
+The weather is generally at its best from late spring (April/May) to early Autumn (in Eastern Europe).
+Temperatures will vary, but they will still be cool in April/May and again in October.
 The warmest months tend to be July/August.
-The further south you are the higher the average temperatures.
+The further south you are, the higher the average temperatures.
 You can expect snow from December to late March.

 Visit www.worldclimate.com to get an idea of what the weather will be like on your tour.

-Make sure your passport is valid for at least three months after your tour begins.
+Ensure your passport is valid for at least three months after your tour begins.
+Check our tips for essential checks before you travel.

-Visa regulations change frequently so it is important you consult with the embassy prior to travelling to ensure you have the correct visas.
-In some cases you will be crossing the borders on overnight trains.
-Visas are not required by British, Canadian, Australian, New Zealand and US citizens for a stay of up to 90 days within any six-month period.
-For stays over 90 days these nationals should apply for a residence permit from the Latvian offices of citizenship and migration affairs.
+Visa regulations change frequently, so you must consult the embassy before travelling to ensure you have the correct visas.
+In some cases, you will be crossing the borders on overnight trains.
+Visas are not required by British, Canadian, Australian, New Zealand and US citizens for a stay of up to 90 days within any six months.
+For stays over 90 days, these nationals should apply for a residence permit from the Latvian citizenship and migration affairs offices.

 Latvia is in the euro zone.
-For up to date exchange rates with your own currency visit www.oanda.com or www.xe.com.
+For up-to-date exchange rates with your currency, visit www.xe.com.

-Bureaux de Change are found all over main towns, including inside shops, hotels, post offices and train stations.
-These tend to close at 7pm.
+Bureaux de Change are found all over main towns, including inside shops, hotels, post offices, and train stations.
+They tend to close at 7 p.m.
 The most convenient currencies to exchange are the euro and the US dollar.

-American Express, Diners Club, JCB, MasterCard and Visa are accepted by most hotels, restaurants and shops.
-ATMs are available in towns and cities.
+Most hotels, restaurants, and shops accept American Express, Diners Club, JCB, MasterCard, and Visa.
+ATMS are available in towns and cities.

-To avoid additional exchange rate charges, travellers are advised to take traveller’s cheques in US dollars or pounds sterling.
+To avoid additional exchange rate charges, travellers can take traveller’s cheques in US dollars or pounds sterling.

 Safety & Security

-Generally people find Eastern Europe to be safe and feel confident wandering alone during the day.
-However if you are unfamiliar with an area it is recommended that you exercise more caution at night and taxi taxis rather than walk, especially if you are a lone female traveller.
-In some cities bag snatching can occur so always keep a firm hand/eye on your personal items.
+Generally, people find Eastern Europe safe and feel confident wandering alone during the day.
+However, if you are unfamiliar with an area, it is recommended that you exercise more caution at night and take taxis rather than walk, especially if you are a lone traveller.
+In some cities, bag snatching can occur, so always keep a firm hand/eye on your personal items.

 Petty theft, especially in Riga, is becoming increasingly common.
-If there is a safe available in your hotel it is recommended you use it.
+If there is a safe available in your hotel, you should use it.

 Local food and drink